300-276-Great Vocals

 Writer/Composer: Paul McCartney / John Lennon (1967)

-This beautifully crafted British Folk song has surfaced in recent years as one of the public’s favorites in the 7-year Beatles songbook.
-Paul McCartney’s soft and sensitive delivery, (their 3rd song on our list) makes this song a transcendent melody of love and freedom as it flows to its almost spiritual conclusion.
+This beautifully crafted British Folk song has surfaced in recent years as one of the public’s favorites from the 7-year Beatles songbook.
+Paul McCartney’s soft and sensitive delivery, (their 3rd song on our Beatle list) makes this song a transcendent melody of love and freedom as it flows to its almost spiritual conclusion.
 My, my!
 “Blackbird singing in the dead of night / take these broken wings and learn to fly / all your life / You were only waiting for this moment to arise.”
 Whether it is a message of peace, a social statement extolling freedom for minorities, a love song, or a song of hope—it’s beauty cannot be denied…Noble, even Inspirational!

 287. STORMY WEATHER “Stormy Weather” (1943)